AIMS-Ghana/python-course/_topic/06/input.md

 the `__str__` method results for the corresponding `Shape` class you wrote).
 If the input line is invalid, instead of a line about a shape, the script should print a line explaining the error with that line of input.

-### Twist: Output!

-Add an `-o` option to be used with `-f` that specifies the output file.
-Instead of printing the output results, write them as lines in the output file.

 ### More Examples for Explanation